department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/test-fees.md

 We’ll charge your GI Bill benefit package for the cost of the test.
+The amount will be deducted from your total GI Bill funds.

 For tests taken before August 1, 2018, if you got paid back for testing under the Post-9/11 GI Bill, we charged a whole month of entitlement pay.
 For tests taken after this date, we charge your benefits just for the actual amount of the testing fee.